 CPU thermal throttling is primarily caused by the excessive heat generated during the operation of a CPU.
 The main contributors to thermal throttling of a CPU include:

-• Heavy workloads: Intensive tasks such as gaming, video editing, or rendering can significantly increase CPU usage and heat production, leading to thermal throttling.
+• Heavy workloads: Intensive tasks such as playing demanding games, video editing, or rendering can significantly increase CPU usage and heat production, leading to thermal throttling.

 • Inadequate cooling: If the cooling system, including fans, heat sinks, and thermal paste, is unable to dissipate heat effectively, temperatures can rise beyond acceptable levels, triggering thermal throttling.